 Please know that your contribution of any amount will have a positive and lasting impact on the State Library of Massachusetts as it pursues more site enhancement to support its programs, materials, services, books, online digitizing of historical documents, databases, new technology and collection development projects that will help us to continue to provide the quality service that our patrons have come to expect and value.

-You may donate to the State Library of Massachusetts online by clicking here.
+You may donate to the State Library of Massachusetts by credit or debit card HERE.

 You may also donate to the State Library of Massachusetts by sending your check directly to: